If You Want to Earn Respect, Avoid These 15 Costly Mistakes

 1. Neglecting to Listen Actively

 Some people think that being the loudest or speaking the most is a sign of respect.
-But listening intently earns respect from others genuinely.
+But listening intently genuinely earns others’ respect.
 When people feel heard, they feel appreciated.
 Talking too much, interrupting, or answering too quickly makes other people feel ignored.
 They gradually come to dismiss you as thoughtful or reliable.
 Just slow down, express curiosity, and ask questions to help you reverse this.
-Listening reveals your importance to others, and nothing earns respect from others more quickly than that.
+Listening reveals your importance to others, and nothing earns you respect more quickly than that.

 2. Ignoring Body Language and Tone

 Despite your attention to words, your tone and body language convey more information than your words do.
-According to social psychology studies, more than 70% of communication is based on nonverbal clues.
+According to social psychology studies, more than 70% of communication is nonverbal.
 Slouching, avoiding eye contact, or muttering can give the impression that you are uneasy or uninterested.
 Even with a strong message, your tone and body language may convey insecurity.
-Develop your ability to talk correctly, stand straight, and make calm eye contact.
+Develop your ability to speak clearly, stand up straight, and maintain calm eye contact.
 It should be clear by your presence that you believe what you’re saying.
 That self-assurance earns respect from others by default.

 3. Being Inconsistent in Behaviour